1132049/Final-Coursework-Egle-Zaleckiene/README.md

 In the future I'd like to research mountain infrastructure more.
 Choose destinations regarding infrastructure development - not the elevation.
 Due to lack of time I chose only highest mountains,but unfortunately  not all of them have well developed infrastructure for tourists.

 Future improvements: I'd add searching field for better user experience, a blog, where experienced travellers could share their impressions and advices, also a  forum where people could  discuss.

 When uploading website to server I'd compress photos and code for faster browsing experience.
 Some photos are already a little bit compressed, but I was afraid to worsen photo quality, since the majority of them are used to cover the backgoud and they must be in high resolution.
+So the challange is to find the balance between faster browsing and good photo quality.